Mustafa Merlika-Kruja: Work

-During his life, Kruja would write articles to many Albanian journal within and outside Albania, including Il Corriere delle Puglie (1914), Albanian newspaper of Rome Kuvendi ("The Assembly") (1918), and Mbrojtja Kombëtare ("The national defense") published in Vlora between 1920 and 1923.
-Since after World War I he worked on a voluminous dictionary of Albanian language.
-He continued with intellectual studies till the end of life, some of them published in periodicals and books, and some of them being published lately by his descendant after the fall of communism in Albania.
+During his life, Kruja would write articles to many Albanian journals within and outside Albania, including Il Corriere delle Puglie (1914), Albanian newspaper of Rome Kuvendi ("The Assembly") (1918), and Mbrojtja Kombëtare ("The national defense") published in Vlora between 1920 and 1923.
+After World War I he worked on a voluminous dictionary of the Albanian language.
+He continued his intellectual studies until the end of his life, some of them published in periodicals and books, and some of them published posthumously by his descendant after the fall of communism in Albania.